 There’s this funny thing when you first step into the museum.
 A mirror asks you to stick your tongue out at it as part of an experiment.
 Naturally, the visitor would do so.
 Andddd the funny part comes much later, when you’re almost at the exit and realise that it was a one-way mirror!

 Ripley’s was fun to visit, but I think it needs an upgrade because the exhibits are old and static.
-There is a laser tag and mirror maze at the exit but you have to pay separate for that.
+There is a laser tag and mirror maze at the exit but you have to pay separately for that.

 RIPLEY’S BELIEVE IT OR NOT ODDITORIUM